linneayuan/Population-dynamics-of-freshwater-microorganisms/Pipeline/README.md

 * A .txt file with accession numbers, separated by row break.
 The accession numbers must start with ERR, SRR or DRR.

 * A .csv file with accessions and coordinates.
-Note that this file must have one column called <Latitude> with latitude coordinates in the decimal degree coordinate system, as well as one column called <Longitude> with longitude coordinates in the decimal degree coordinate system.
+Note that this file must have one column called <em>Latitude<em> with latitude coordinates in the decimal degree coordinate system, as well as one column called <em>Longitude<em> with longitude coordinates in the decimal degree coordinate system.
 Name of column containing accession numbers does not matter.

 ## Running pipeline
 The pipeline is computationally heavy so slurm is advised

 Run with command:
-> bash prescreening_pipeline.sh <fasta file with  references for mapping> <txt file with accessions> <csv file with accessions and coordinates>
+> bash prescreening_pipeline.sh <em>fasta file with  references for mapping<em> <em>txt file with accessions<em> <em>csv file with accessions and coordinates<em>

 # Downloading full dataset
 If you want to download full sequences the following script is provided: download_complete_genomes.sh is provided.